Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 Network design discussions often involve anecdotal evidence, and the arguments for preferring something follow up with *"We should do X because at Y place, we did this."*.
 This is alright in itself as we want to bring the experience to avoid repeating past mistakes in the future.
-Still, more often than not, discussions become more about patterns we have memorized and repeating those vs. learning the problem and solution space, putting that into the current context we are trying to solve with discussions about various tradeoffs and picking the best solution in the given context.
+Still, more often than not, it feels like we have memorized the answers and without reading the question properly, we want to write down the answer vs. learning the problem and solution space, putting that into the current context we are trying to solve with discussions about various tradeoffs and picking the best solution in the given context.
 Our best solution for the same problem may change as the context changes.
 Also, this problem is everywhere.
 For example: Take a look at this [twitter thread]( https://twitter.com/rakyll/status/1542583543187943425 )

-Maybe one way to approach how to think is to adopt [stochastic thinking]( https://ocw.mit.edu/courses/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/resources/lecture-4-stochastic-thinking/) and add qualifications while making a case if we don't have all the facts.
+Maybe one way to approach on how to think is to adopt [stochastic thinking]( https://ocw.mit.edu/courses/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/resources/lecture-4-stochastic-thinking/) and add qualifications while making a case if we don't have all the facts.
 The best engineers I have seen do apply similar thought processes.
 As world-class poker player Annie Duke points